 The collections landscape continues to change.
 In today’s ever-fluctuating economy, both the number of accounts going to collections and the amount of debt entering recovery are increasing.
 At the same time, people change addresses, phone numbers and employers more frequently than at any other time in history, making the art of collecting payment increasingly complex.

-Collections and recovery departments struggle to keep up as they pursue debtors for money they owe, especially if they lack the right tools to be effective.
-It’s no easy task to locate debtors and their assets–especially when debtors are actively employing ways to hide.
+Collections and recovery departments struggle to keep up as they pursue clients for money they owe, especially if they lack the right tools to be effective.
+It’s no easy task to locate clients and their assets–especially when clients are actively employing ways to hide.
 Outdated systems, processes and data lead to wasted time and resources for debt collection, as well as worker frustration that can result in high turnover rates.

 Some of the current collections and recovery tools that banks are using may create more drag than lift.
 You can spend vast resources of time with little to show for it in the way of recovered debt.
 LexisNexis Risk Solutions can help.